tlienart/Franklin.jl/README.md

 ## What's this about?

-JuDoc is a simple static site generator oriented towards technical blogging and written in Julia.
+JuDoc is a simple static site generator (SSG) oriented towards technical blogging and written in Julia.

-This:
+I use it to generate [my website](https://tlienart.github.io).

+It's basically the same as most SSG using Markdown as base syntax but allowing extra stuff, in particular maths rendering via KaTeX and macro definition via LaTeX-like commands.
+The note below renders to [this page](https://tlienart.github.io/pub/misc/judoc-example1.html). for instance.
+If you like it, read on.

 <!-- =========== EXAMPLE =========== -->
 ```md